-- 1. Reading: to be a great writer, you must read. - 2.
-Writing: to be a great writer, you must write. - 3.
-Critiquing: to be a great writer, you must critique thoughtfully and frequently, knowing that this close reading of another's prose will help your own.
+- 1. Reading - to be a great writer you must read. - 2.
+Writing to be a great writer you must write. - 3.
+Critiquing to be a great writer, you must critique thoughtfully and frequently, knowing that this close reading of another's prose should, in fact, help your own.

-BEWARE: This course is reading intensive and writing intensive.
-Do not fall prey to the pandemic impression that creative writing courses are easy.
-I would err on the side of expecting much work from this course.
+Beware: this course is reading intensive and writing intensive.
+Do not fall prey to the pandemic impression that creative courses are easy.